jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 ![What is this](./visualizations/Resnet18_50_Epoch.png)

 The best validation loss observed is 0.059 MSE from GoogLeNet.
+This almost matches TruckResnet50.
+This is big because resnet50 is a much larger model.
+A massive improvement to efficiency by using GoogLeNet over TruckResnet50

 ![What is this](./visualizations/Googlenet_Epoch_50.png)